The School's History

 1962 |

-A boarding hostel was opened and named in honour of former Headmaster Mr Tibbs.
-Tibbs House was located opposite the upper ground and accommodated 90 boys. |
+A boarding hostel was opened and named in honour of former Headmaster J. W. Tibbs.
+Tibbs House is located in Mountain Road, opposite the top ground and accommodates 120 boys. |

 1963 |

 The construction of the Southern Motorway alongside the School removed the lower sports ground and at the same time exposed the deep lava flow on which Grammar stands.
-This cliff with the School and War Memorial in front is still one of the most impressive landmarks to be seen along the motorway.
-New sports grounds were developed below the ridge in the old prison quarry. |
+This cliff with the School and War Memorial in front is still one of the most impressive landmarks to be seen along the motorway. |

 1967 |

-The Specialist Block opened, including Physics and Language labs, Music and Geography rooms and an audiovisual theatre. |
+The Specialist Block opened, including Physics and Language labs, Music and Geography rooms. |

 1969 |

-Centennial celebrations began on 29 May and the Centennial Theatre, with seating for 360 and a swimming pool beside it, opened the following day by the Governor-General, Sir Arthur Porritt.
-Both were strongly supported and funded by the Old Boys' Association. |
+Centennial celebrations began on 29 May, and the Centennial Theatre, with seating for 360, the major library extension, and the swimming pool, were opened on 31 May by the Governor-General, Sir Arthur Porritt.
+The total project was strongly supported and funded by the Old Boys’ Association. |

 1972 |

-Mr Cooper retired and Mr D. J. Graham was appointed new Headmaster. |
+W. H. Cooper retired and D. J. Graham was appointed the new Headmaster, to commence in 1973. |

 1978 |

 The new gymnasium was opened by the Prime Minister, the Rt.
 Hon Robert Muldoon.
-The facility was jointly funded by the Old Boys' Association, Parent-Teachers' Association, students and the Government. |
+The facility was jointly funded by the Old Boys Association, parents, students and the Government.
+The six new Tennis courts on the lower grounds (old prison quarry) were opened. |

 1981 |

-A new Sports Pavilion, also a combined gift, came into use for the lower grounds, which now include six new tennis courts as well as expanded sports fields. |
+A new Sports Pavilion, also a combined gift, came into use for the lower grounds (old prison quarry), which also included expanded sports fields. |

 1983 |

-The first annual travelling scholarship for a Grammar master was awarded. |
+The first annual travelling scholarship for a Grammar master was awarded.
+Computing introduced to the School for student use, with the installation of 16 computers.
+The new Music Suite, beside the Centennial Theatre, was opened. |

 1985 |

-The new Art and Technical Block was completed at a cost of $750,000. |
+The new Art and Technical Block was opened. |

 1988 |

-Relocatable classrooms are moved to their new location on the raised section of the upper field. |
+Relocatable classrooms were moved to their new location on the top field. |

 1990 |